edibotopic/dsf-racket/readme.md

 An example notebook `dsf.ipynb` is in the `/nb/` folder and can be viewed directly on GitHub.

-# Using with Terminal
+# Terminal/Vim

-If you do not use DrRacket and prefer using the terminal or (neo)vim you need to do a little bit more work to preview images as you test your code.
+If you do not use DrRacket and prefer using the terminal or (Neo)Vim you need to do a little bit more work to preview images as you test your code.